erdc/spt_compute/README.md

 ```

-##Step 8: Make sure permissions are correct for these files and any directories the script will use
+##Step 7: Make sure permissions are correct for these files and any directories the script will use

 Example:
 ```
-$ chmod 554 rapid_process_async_ubuntu.py
+$ chmod u+x run.py
-$ chmod 554 rapid_process.sh
+$ chmod u+x rapid_process.sh
 ```
-##Step 9: Add RAPID files to the work/rapid/input directory
+##Step 8: Add RAPID files to the work/rapid/input directory
 Make sure the directory is in the format [watershed name]-[subbasin name]
 with lowercase letters, numbers, and underscores only.
 No spaces!